 The challenge was possible because Vue doesn’t require any build processes.
 Just like Jquery old days.
-Speaking of Jquey, There were some discussions around that Vue is the new jquery.
-But I don’t see it as a right comparison since Jquery focused on a specific need to make it easier to manipulate the DOM, but Vue or any other modern JS framework is a different story as it has also state management and routing, etc. to build entire Frontend application.
+Speaking of Jquery, There were some discussions around that Vue is the new jquery.
+But I don’t see it as a correct comparison since Jquery focused on a specific need to make it easier to manipulate the DOM, but Vue or any other modern JS framework is a different story as it also provides state management and routing, etc. to build entire Frontend application.

-In fact, it wasn’t 0 configuration as I aimed for because I needed to add a local HTTP server to make it better for loading components.
-But I tried to keep the balance between showing Vue features without the need to add extra libraries as much I could resist 🙂.
+In the end, it wasn’t 0 configuration as I aimed for because I needed to add a local HTTP server to make it better for loading components.
+But I tried to keep the balance between showing Vue features without the need to add extra libraries as much I could resist 😉.

-To start Vue app. you need to include a CDN version and initialize a new instance.
+To start the Vue app, you need to include a CDN version and initialize a new instance.

-To be able to make separate component and having a better-structured application I found a useful loader http-vue-loader.
+To make separate components and have a better-structured application, I found a helpful loader http-vue-loader.

-In the last example that we have defined two routes /home and /addTweet which is using Vue routing.
-And routing link will look like:
+In the last example, we have defined two routes /home and /addTweet views using Vue routing.
+And routing link will look like this:

-You can consider different solutions for state management, but in my case, I didn’t need additional solutions and was enough to define store variable and append it to Vue app data property as mentioned before.
+You can consider different solutions for state management.
+Still, in my case, I didn’t need additional solutions.
+It was enough to define the store variable and append it to the Vue app data property, as mentioned before.

-In general, I find it a good idea to separate state management files, and only to allow modifying throw actions functions to make it clear where to look in the future, that makes state maintainability way easier especially when the app grows — and it will.
+In general, I find it a good idea to separate state management files and only allow modifying throw actions functions to make it clear where to look in the future.
+That makes state maintainability easier, especially when the app grows — and it will.

-Then we can call store action to add new Tweet:
+Then we can call store action to add a new Tweet: